openratesapi/openrates/README.md

 # OpenRates API

-OpenRates is a free JSON API delivering reliable, accurate and up-to-date currency exchange rate data sourced directly from the [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+OpenRates is a free JSON API delivering accurate and up-to-date currency exchange rate data sourced directly from the [European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+Our aim is to offer an out-of-the-box, reliable currency API service at no cost and without the need of registering an account.

 Exchange rates are updated daily at around 4:00pm CET.